iqual-ch/drupal-platform/README.md

 This is a project asset composer package to be used with the [iqual/project-scaffold](https://github.com/iqual-ch/project-scaffold) Composer plugin for creating new or updating existing projects with pre-defined assets.

 The bundled assets are for the iqual internal developer platform's Drupal integration.
-It supports a local (and remote) VS Code setup running docker-compose containers, integrations for Drupal deployments on Kubernetes and workflows for automation.
+It supports a local (and remote) VS Code setup running docker-compose containers, integrations for Drupal deployments on Kubernetes or Platform.sh and workflows for automation.

 > Disclaimer: This package is not (yet) intended for public usage and depends on iqual's internal developer platform.